OoliteProject/oolite-windows-dependencies/Readme.md

 # Oolite Windows dependencies
 This repository contains binary dependencies used to build Oolite for Windows.
 It is included as a submodule in the main Oolite repository.

+Note: As of October 2022, the 32-bit version of the game is no longer supported.
+32-bit libraries are frozen and development continues with the 64-bit versions only.

 The documented build process for Oolite for Windows will pull in these pre-built dependencies with no additional work required.
 The rest of this file documents how to reproduce the changes made.